-Sidestepping positive, preventive, mental health programs for kids and youth has costly consequences.
+A failure to execute positive, preventive, mental health programs to help youth build coping skills and self-confidence, has costly consequencesilure.
 For example, childhood obesity is rising.
 Early adolescent and adulthood depression is at an epidemic level, and rising.
 A World Health Organization survey of children and mental-illness suggests that by the year 2020, childhood disorders will rise internationally by 50% to become one of the five major causes of disability among children.
 As many as 56% of all US adults will suffer with a major mental illness sometime during their lives.
 This number is roughly the same for most other civilized nations.
 A significant number will have ongoing problems with drugs, alcohol, and disabling emotional conditions.
 Too many people with mental health\drug\alcohol problems are behind prison bars.
 Most of this costly waste of human potential is preventable.

 We can do far better to help kids avoid becoming part of these troublesome statistics.
 Most can reach adulthood psychologically equipped to contribute to their communities while enjoying their lives in relative freedom from needless, negative, emotional burdens and destructive problem habits.